FOSSEE/st-scripts/least_square_fit/script.rst

 We can see that l and t are two sequences containing length and time values correspondingly.

 Let us first plot l vs t^2.
-Type
 ::

     tsq = t * t